MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ---
-title: Mission-critical workloads - Security
+title: Security for mission-critical workloads on Azure
 description: This section provides detailed design considerations and recommendations for the security critical design area.
 author: calcof
 ms.author: calcof